 Often, a definition of the term "game" is given by describing a list of elements.
-Prensky [33], for example, uses a list of six game elements: rules, goals and objectives, outcomes and feedback, conflict/competition/challenge/opposition, interaction and representation/story.
+Prensky [...], for example, uses a list of six game elements: rules, goals and objectives, outcomes and feedback, conflict/competition/challenge/opposition, interaction and representation/story.

-Leemkuil [19] uses the following definition of game, in which most of the elements that Prensky [33] mentioned can also be found:
+Leemkuil [...] uses the following definition of game, based on an earlier definition of Dempsey et al. [...], in which most of the elements that Prensky mentioned can also be found: